ghosteryy/ghosteryy/readme.md

 # Running ghosteryy/readme.md . . .

 Heya.
-My name is ghosteryy but you can call me gabriell too;
+My name is ghosteryy but you can call me gabriell too.

 # Things I'm learning/know: